danforrest/rexray/.docs/user-guide/isilon.md

  - `volumePath` represents the location under `/ifs/volumes` to allow volumes to be created and removed.
  - `nfsHost` is the configurable host used when mounting exports
+ - `dataSubnet` is the subnet the REX-Ray driver is running on

 ## Activating the Driver
 To activate the XtremIO driver please follow the instructions for